 Maintainability and Comments

-Comments in Python is the inclusion of short descriptions along with the code to increase its readability.
+Commenting in Python is the inclusion of short descriptions along with the code to increase its readability.
 A developer uses them to record their thought process while writing the code.
 It explains the basic logic behind why a particular line of code was written.

 In Python, comments are written using a hash symbol, #.